andsild/dotfiles/vim/README.md

-## Roadmap
-Starting as of now, I've decided to start migrating FROM vim.
-This is because
-    I miss the concept of "an application should do one thing, and do it well".
-* Portage is much better at package management than vim will ever be
-* Tiling is much better done in wmii
-* vim cannot do asynchronous operations?

-The main problem being that many applications provide annoying interfaces, so it's easier using vim-plugins.
-One of my future projects may involve finding a nice way to wrap small commands to a menu-based interface like unite, but without vim.

-I will keep using vim because it is great for text editing and light (hello emacs).
-However, I wish to gradually remove some of my 100+ plugins...

 # Workflow
 It takes some time to get used to Unite (i.e., the menus that pop up "all the time").
 However, after learning, it can really benefit your workflow.

-# Settings
-(A mess.
-I'm occasionally working on cleaning it to ensure a rigid structure)

 ## Mappings
 `<Leader> + <key(s)>`:  toggle a setting.